THE 2025 COMPETITION

 ROUND 1

-Prepare and submit a 500 word summary now (deadline 26th Sept, 2024).
-It should include the issue or opportunity you are tackling, your proposed solution, why it should work, how it is scalable and who will benefit from it.
+Prepare and submit across 3 key questions a 500 word summary now (deadline: 26th September 2025).
+It should include WHAT is the issue or opportunity you are tackling is; HOW your proposed solution will work and who will benefit from it; and, WHY it should work and how it is scalable.
 Ensure that it is viable and commercially possible but creativity is fine too where you have used assumptions or citations.
 Upload your ideas now - it’s free to enter and you have nothing to lose.

-12 finalists will be selected to attend the Final on the 26th November.
-Before the event you will have a chance for mentoring to perfect your idea and pitch.
+16 finalists will be selected to attend the Final on the 27th November.
+Before the event you will have a chance to perfect your idea and pitch.
 On the day you will have a 5ft table and space for visual media, product, posters or samples.
-Judges and attendees will circulate the 12 pitches as you present and answer questions.
+Judges, VIPs and attendees will circulate the 16 pitches as you present and answer questions.

-The ultimate winner will be crowned - leaving the day with a £10,000 grant, a Future of Food gong, a certificate and much applause by key industry figures.
+The ultimate winner will be crowned - leaving the day with a £10,000 grant, a Future of Food gong, industry prizes, a certificate and much applause by key industry figures.
+Silver and Bronze announced too along with the Popular Vote (audience vote) and special mentions.

 JUDGING CRITERIA